 Learn About The Pros And Cons For Each Option

 There are so many materials available for countertops these days - from natural stone to engineered products - it's hard to know what to choose for your kitchen.
-Whether you are remodeling your kitchen or building a new custom home, your countertops need to complement your decor, work with your lifestyle, fit your budget and be functional.
+Whether you are remodeling your kitchen or building a new custom home, your countertops need to be functional, complement your decor, work with your lifestyle, and fit your budget.
 Need some guidance?
 Here are the pros and cons for 15 of the most popular kitchen countertop materials.

 1. Quartz